Potency Testing Benefits and Requirements

 Potency testing measures the concentration of the active pharmaceutical ingredient (API).
 This essential test ensures the API concentration matches its intended amount and provides value-added benefits to pharmacies including:

-- Supports product compliance checks
+- Supports product compliance checks.

-- Establishes compounding process controls
+- Establishes compounding process controls.

-- Provides documentation references for regulatory audits and patient questions
+- Provides documentation references for regulatory audits and patient questions.

-- Supports sales tools demonstrating a dedication to quality
+- Supports sales tools demonstrating a dedication to quality.

 Potency Testing Requirements

-United States Pharmacopeia (USP <797>)
+United States Pharmacopeia (USP <797> and <795>)

-- Compare compound record to original prescription for correct identities, purities, and amounts
+- Compare compound record to original prescription for correct identities, purities, and amounts.

-- Verify correct fill volumes and correct number of units were obtained
+- Verify correct fill volumes and correct number of units were obtained.

 Food and Drug Administration (FDA) 503B Outsourcing Facilities